|

 Click on an image to see a project description.

-Projects include developing efficient, high-accuracy wavefunction-based methods for large systems,
+Projects include developing high-accuracy wavefunction-based methods for large systems,

 studying the x-ray spectroscopy of solids (static) and isolated molecules (time-resolved),